Arna Bontemps, Pioneer of Black Writing

 Information about the Louisiana home and hometown of Arna Bontemps can be found here: Arna Bontemps in Louisiana.

-PUC is the last stop on the Northern California Author Adventures Trail for those traveling it south-north and can be the first stop for those traveling it north-south.
+PUC is the second-to-last stop on the Northern California Author Adventures Trail for those traveling it south-north and can be the second stop for those traveling it north-south, after the Robert Louis Stevenson Museum.